MacSantaCruz/OSU-Autodeck-Predictive-Analytics/README.md

   14. the Dialog window should update, listing "commandName, PRED: predictedCommand"
   15. the console window running lmst.py will also update showing the commandName and predictedCommand
   16. Close Inventor FIRST before closing/CTRL+C-ing the lmst window.

+NOTE: current build is working off of poor data.
+It may appear that it has been programmed to only predict a couple commands in particular the delete command and rotate.
+These happen to be the most frequently used commands in our training data.
+The system itself is in place, more time needs to be placed on cleaning the data or the data collected given to us by the client will need to improve.